 Medicare Part A (hospital insurance) helps cover a variety of services, including the following:

-- Inpatient hospital care: Includes semi-private rooms, meals, nursing services, and prescription drugs needed for your treatment.
-Medicare Part A hospital coverage includes inpatient care you receive in long-term care hospitals, inpatient mental health hospitals, acute care hospitals, and critical access hospitals.
+- Inpatient hospital care: May include semi-private rooms, meals, nursing services, and prescription drugs needed for your treatment.
+Medicare Part A hospital coverage may include inpatient care you receive in long-term care hospitals, inpatient mental health hospitals, acute care hospitals, and critical access hospitals.

-- Skilled nursing facility care: Includes semi-private room, meals, skilled nursing care, prescription medications, medical supplies and equipment, and ambulance transportation (if medically necessary).
+- Skilled nursing facility care: May include semi-private room, meals, skilled nursing care, prescription medications, medical supplies and equipment, and ambulance transportation (if medically necessary).
 You may be covered if your doctor has decided that daily skilled nursing care is medically necessary.

-- Nursing home care: Covered for a limited time if deemed medically necessary and given in a skilled nursing facility.
+- Nursing home care: This care may be covered for a limited time if deemed medically necessary and given in a skilled nursing facility.
 Medicare Part A only covers nursing care if skilled care is needed for your condition.
 You must require more than just custodial care (help with daily living tasks, such as bathing, dressing, etc.).

-- Hospice care: Includes doctor services, nursing care, durable medical equipment, medical supplies, and more if you are terminally ill and your doctor has determined that you have six months or less to live.
+- Hospice care: May include doctor services, nursing care, durable medical equipment, medical supplies, and more if you are terminally ill and your doctor has determined that you have six months or less to live.